-2016 2015 Beginning balance \$ 11 \$ 9 Increases related to tax positions taken during a prior period 1 3 Increases related to tax positions taken during the current period 3 2 Decreases related to settlements with taxing authorities (1) ŭ (1) Decreases as a result of a lapse of the applicable statute of limitations (1) Decreases related to tax positions taken during a prior period (1) Ending balance \$ 13 \$ 11
+2 2017 2016 2015 Beginning balance \$ 13 \$ 11 \$ 9 Increases related to tax positions taken during a prior period 1 3 Increases related to tax positions taken during the current period 2 3 2 Decreases related to settlements with taxing authorities (1) Decreases as a result of a lapse of the applicable statute of limitations (2) (1) (2) Decreases related to tax positions taken during a prior period (1) (1) Ending balance \$ 12 \$ 13 \$ 11

-The gross amount of the unrecognized tax benefits that, if recognized, would affect the Company's effective tax rate was \$13 million and \$11 million as of December 31, 2016 and 2015, respectively.
+The gross amount of the unrecognized tax benefits that, if recognized, would affect the Company's effective tax rate was \$12 million, \$13 million and \$11 million as of December 31, 2017, 2016 and 2015, respectively.
 The Company recorded both accrued interest and penalties related to unrecognized tax benefits as a component of provision for income taxes on the Combined Statements of Income.
-The Company also accrued potential penalties and interest related to these unrecognized tax benefits of \$1 million during both 2016 and 2015.
-The Company had a liability for potential penalties of \$2 million and \$1 million as of December 31, 2016 and 2015, respectively, and potential interest of \$2 million and \$1 million as of December 31, 2016 and 2015, respectively.
+The Company also accrued potential penalties and interest related to these unrecognized tax benefits of less than \$1 million during 2017 and \$1 million during both 2016 and 2015.
+The Company had a liability for potential penalties of \$2 million as of both December 31, 2017 and 2016 and \$1 million as of December 31, 2015 and potential interest of \$3 million, \$2 million and \$1 million as of December 31, 2017, 2016 and 2015, respectively.
 Such liabilities are reported as a component of accrued expenses and other current liabilities and other non-current liabilities on the Combined Balance Sheets.
 The Company does not expect the unrecognized tax benefits to change significantly over the next 12 months.

-The Company files U.S., state and foreign income tax returns in jurisdictions with varying statutes of limitations.
-The 2014 through 2016 tax years generally remain subject to examination by federal tax authorities.
-The 2009 through 2016 tax years generally remain subject to examination by many state tax authorities.
-In significant foreign jurisdictions, the 2008 through 2016 tax years generally remain subject to examination by their respective tax authorities.
-The statute of limitations is scheduled to expire within 12 months of the reporting date in certain taxing jurisdictions, and the Company believes that it is reasonably possible that the total amount of its unrecognized tax benefits could decrease by between \$1 million and \$2 million.
+The Company files U.S., state, and foreign income tax returns in jurisdictions with varying statutes of limitations.
+The 2014 through 2017 tax years generally remain subject to examination by federal tax authorities.
+The 2009 through 2017 tax years generally remain subject to examination by many state tax authorities.
+In significant foreign jurisdictions, the 2010 through 2017 tax years generally remain subject to examination by their respective tax authorities.
+The statute of limitations is scheduled to expire within 12 months of the reporting date in certain taxing jurisdictions, and the Company believes that it is reasonably possible that the total amount of its unrecognized tax benefits could decrease by \$2 million to \$3 million.

 The Company is part of a consolidated U.S. federal income tax return with Wyndham Worldwide and other subsidiaries that are not included in its Combined Financial Statements.
 Income taxes as presented in the Company's Combined Financial Statements present current and deferred income taxes of the consolidated federal tax filing attributed to the Company using the separate return method.
 The separate return method applies the accounting guidance for income taxes to the financial statements as if the Company was a separate taxpayer.
-During the years ended December 31, 2016 and 2015, Wyndham Worldwide paid \$78 million and \$72 million, respectively, of federal and state income tax liabilities related to the Company, which is reflected in its Combined Financial Statements as an increase to Parent's net investment.
-Additionally, the Company made foreign income tax payments, net refunds of \$7 million and \$7 million during 2016 and 2015, respectively.
+During the years ended December 31, 2017, 2016 and 2015, Wyndham Worldwide paid \$93 million, \$78 million and \$72 million, respectively, of federal and state income tax liabilities related to the Company, which is reflected in its Combined Financial Statements as an increase to Parent's net investment.
+Additionally, the Company made foreign income tax payments, net of refunds, in the amount of \$12 million, and \$7 million during both 2017 and 2016.